Highly polar molecules consisting of a copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom: Summary and conclusions

 Ultracold gases of polar molecules, due to their rich and controllable internal molecular structure and intermolecular interactions, are excellent systems for experiments on precision measurements, quantum simulations of many-body physics, and controlled chemistry.
 Therefore, in this paper, we have proposed the formation and application of ultracold highly polar diatomic molecules containing a transition-metal copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom.
 To this end, we have employed state-of-the-art \textit{ab initio} electronic structure methods to study their ground-state properties in a comparative way.
 We have calculated potential energy curves, permanent electric dipole moments, spectroscopic constants, and leading long-range dispersion-interaction coefficients~\footnote{Full potential energy curves, permanent electric dipole moments, and electric dipole polarizabilities as a function of interatomic distance in a numerical form are available for all investigated molecules from the authors upon request.}.

 We have predicted that the studied molecules in the ground electronic state are strongly bound with highly polarized covalent or ionic bonds resulting in significant permanent electric dipole moments, significantly larger than in alkali-metal molecules.
 We have found that maximal electric dipole moments, exceeding 13$\,$debye for CsCu and 6$\,$debye for BaAg, are for highly excited vibrational levels.
-To our best knowledge, these values are one of the highest predicted for neutral metal molecules.
+To our best knowledge, these values are one of the highest predicted for neutral intermetallic molecules.
 We have also shown that most of the investigated molecules in the ground state are stable against atom-exchange chemical reactions.
+The YbAg and YbCu molecules are expected to have proprieties similar to the considered \textit{AEM}Ag and \textit{AEM}Cu molecules due to similarities of the Yb atom to alkaline-earth-metal atoms.

 The above peculiar properties of the studied highly polar molecules open the way for their application in ultracold physics and chemistry experiments.
 The extremely large permanent electric dipole moments combined with large reduced masses and small rotational constants for heavier molecules facilitate their orientation, alignment, and manipulation with external electric fields, on the one hand, and enhance intermolecular dipolar interactions, on the other hand.
 Thus, the studied molecules may be used in precision measurement of the electric dipole moment of the electron and the scalar-pseudoscalar interaction, as proposed for the RaCu and RaAg molecules~\cite{SunagaPRA19}.
 They may also be employed in quantum simulations of strongly interacting dipolar quantum many-body systems, where significant intermolecular interactions may be expected already at lower densities or between distant sites of an optical lattice or between optical tweezers.
 Finally, they may be exploited in quantum-controlled chemical reactions manipulated with external electric fields and vibrational excitations.